 b) evaluate PWM of oil pressure valve

-If PWM of the valve reaches 99% and/or oil pressure fluctuates strongly, perform more detailed inspection of oil pressure system – more detailed description here.
+If PWM of the valve reaches 99% or drops below 20% and/or oil pressure fluctuates strongly, perform a more detailed inspection of the oil pressure system – more detailed description here.

 Note: reduce the value of inquired oil pressure by 1000 hPa, evaluating the inquired values.